Do I Need Witnesses for My Personal Injury Claim?

 While the testimony of eyewitnesses is important to a case, so are expert witnesses who have the knowledge and training that can strengthen your case with their expertise.
 These expert witnesses have insight beyond the common knowledge that a judge or jury may have.
 Your lawyer can call on a medical specialist to testify about how a slipped disc as the result of a workplace fall may cause serious chronic pain and disability for the rest of your life.
 Or perhaps they hire an expert who reconstructs accidents to accurately answer questions about how your injuries were sustained when no other eyewitnesses were there to see them.
 Even an economic expert can be called upon to explain the financial toll your accident will cause you throughout your life.

 Be aware that expert witnesses come with higher costs and may not be necessary for straightforward cases.
 But if your case is complex and the defendant is throwing the blame on you, your lawyer may recommend hiring some to provide clear technical explanations that are difficult to refute.

 Witness testimony can be one of the most complicated pieces of evidence you’ll need to collect, but worth it if there’s any doubt about who is at fault.
-If you believe you may have a cause for a personal injury lawsuit, set up a consultation with a personal injury lawyer like at the office Telaré Law as soon as possible.
+If you believe you may have a cause for a personal injury lawsuit, set up a consultation with a personal injury lawyer as soon as possible.